harshulaxman/DS_Module13/Ex1-Find-and-display-the-priority-of-the-operator-in-the-given-Postfix-expression.md

 ```

 Program to find and display the priority of the operator in the given Postfix expression
-Developed by: V DIVYASHREE
+Developed by: HARSSHITHA LAKSHMANAN
-RegisterNumber:  212223230051
+RegisterNumber:  212223230075
 #include <stdio.h>
  #include<string.h>
 int priority(char x)